Abhi-smhi/DDHauxillary/Tactus/README.md

 * `OUTPUT_FILE`: Path for the resulting Zarr file.

 #### Execution
-On **ATOS**, it is recommended to use an interactive job for speed:
+On **ATOS**, it is recommended to use an interactive job for speed.
+The following starts a job with 32 cores (NWORKER = 32) with 32Gb of available memory, and runs the post-processing script:
 ```bash
 ecinteractive -c32 -m 32G -t 0:30:00
 python DDH2Zarr.py